Bob Newhart: Interests

 In 1995, Newhart was one of several investors in Rotijefco (a blend of his children's names), which bought radio station KKSB (AM 1290 kHz) in Santa Barbara, California.
 Its format was changed to adult standards and its call sign to KZBN (his initials).
 In 2005, Rotijefco sold the station to Santa Barbara Broadcasting, which changed its call sign to KZSB and format to news and talk radio.

 Newhart was an early home-computer hobbyist, purchasing the Commodore PET after its 1977 introduction.
 In 2001, he wrote, "Later, I moved up to the 64 KB model and thought that was silly because it was more memory than I would ever possibly need."

-Health and death
+Health, death and tributes

 In 1985, Newhart was hospitalized for secondary polycythemia, a condition attributed to his years of heavy smoking.
 He recovered after several weeks and eventually quit smoking.

 Newhart died from complications of several short illnesses at his home in Los Angeles on July 18, 2024, at the age of 94.
 Upon his death, President Joe Biden released a statement which read, "Today, we mourn the loss of Bob Newhart, a comedy legend and beloved performer who kept Americans laughing for decades."
-Those who paid tributes to Newhart included Reese Witherspoon, James Woods, Julie Bowen, Carol Burnett, Conan O'Brien, Alec Baldwin, Judd Apatow, Kaley Cuoco, Mayim Bialik, Kunal Nayyar, Iain Armitage, Al Franken, Mark Hamill, and Jamie Lee Curtis.
+Those who paid tributes to Newhart included Reese Witherspoon, James Woods, Julie Bowen, Carol Burnett, Conan O'Brien, Alec Baldwin, Judd Apatow, Al Franken, Mark Hamill, Jamie Lee Curtis, Zooey Deschanel, and his The Big Bang Theory and Young Sheldon co-stars—Kaley Cuoco, Mayim Bialik, Kunal Nayyar and Iain Armitage.

-He is interred at Forest Lawn Memorial Park (Hollywood Hills).
+He was buried at the Forest Lawn Memorial Park (Hollywood Hills).